Vluuks/AndroidPractice/Week2/Lab3/README.md

 ### Getters and setters - part 2
 A benefit of encapsulation is that instead of allowing someone to edit properties of an object using the dot operator, this must be done through a method.
 This method takes as an argument the new value to be set, but can of course also check whether this value makes sense at all.

 A good example could be the `credits` property.
-In this case its access is public so that means we can access it through the dot operator.
+Before its access was public, allowing modification through the dot operator.
 Imagine we want to adjust the credits for the student object `s`.
 Using the dot operator we might do something like this:

         s.credits = 40;

 However, nothing really stops us from supplying a bogus value, like `-30` or some other integer that does not make sense.
 This is the case for many other properties classes could have, even for something as simple as a `Student` class!

-Instead of having the `credits` property be public, we could set it to `private` instead, like we did in the first part of this tutorial.
-By doing this, it can only be accessed from within the class, thus we are required to call the `setCredits()` method if we want to modify it.
+ By setting the access to `private` instead, it can only be accessed from within the class, thus we are required to call the `setCredits()` method if we want to modify it.
 This method could not just adjust the credits, but also verify that the number makes sense and act appropriately.

 ➡️ **Exercise 2.2:** *Adjust the set method for the credits property so that it performs a correction when the supplied value is negative.*

 The point is that through this method, the handling of the `credits` property is much more foolproof.
-It is managed through its respective getter and setter methods.
 By keeping the access inside the class, you have much more control over the values of variables.

-➡️ **Exercise 2.3:** *You can imagine that for EC it might not be the most useful to set the value every time.
+➡️ **Exercise 2.3:** *You can imagine that for credits it might not be the most useful to set the value every time.
 A method that increments them makes way more sense.
-Add a method to your Student class that increments a student's current EC by a given amount.
+Add a method to your Student class that increments a student's current credits by a given amount.
 Does this interfere with the getters and setters, why (not)?*

 {% next "Next: Static vs. non-static" %}
 ### Static vs. non-static